 Pirates of Nassau Museum

-One-of-a-kind, world-class museum relates the true, dramatic story of the age of piracy; In the 1800s Nassau had the greatest concentration of pirates in the New World; an interactive, innovative experience guaranteed to entertain and educate visitors of all ages; nestled in three renovated historic buildings: The Lofthouse, said to be 150 years old; the Slave Kitchen approximately 200 years old; the newer Marlborough Arms Building; the indoor reconstructed pirate ship beats anything Disney can imitate; complete tour takes ~45 minutes; $15 per adult, $ 8 per child 12 years and younger, children under 3 free; major credit cards ok;
+The one-of-a-kind, the world-class museum relates the true, dramatic story of the age of piracy; In the 1800s Nassau had the greatest concentration of pirates in the New World; an interactive, innovative experience guaranteed to entertain and educate visitors of all ages; nestled in three renovated historic buildings: The Lofthouse, said to be 150 years old; the Slave Kitchen approximately 200 years old; the newer Marlborough Arms Building; the indoor reconstructed pirate ship beats anything Disney can imitate; complete tour takes ~45 minutes; $15 per adult, $ 8 per child 12 years and younger, children under 3 free; major credit cards ok;

 ADDRESS: King and George Streets, Downtown Nassau